Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Introduction and setting

-The SRB measures for infinite dimensional dynamical systems to be studied.
-Li and Shu \cite{Li12} proved the Ruelle's inequality in Banach space and \cite{Li13} proved the equivalence of SRB measures and invariant measures satisfying the Pesin's entropy formula in Hilbert space for random dynamical systems.
-The main difficulty in the extent of this result to Banach space is that there is no significant definition of volume and determination on Banach setting.
-But recently, Blumenthal and Young \cite{Young17} overcome this difficulty, and proved that the equivalence of SRB measure and invariant measures satisfy the Pesin's entropy formula for a certain mapping on Banach spaces.
-The more results about SRB measures for infinite dimensional dynamical systems can refer to \cite{Lian17, Lian16}.
+From then on, similar to the finite dimensional case, it is a natural problem to give a description of SRB measures in infinite dimensional dynamical systems.
+Li and Shu \cite{Li13} proved the equivalence of SRB measures and invariant measures satisfying Pesin's entropy formula in Hilbert space for random dynamical systems, and they only \cite{Li12} proved Ruelle's inequality in the case of infinite dimensional Banach space, because there is no clear definition of volume and determination in a Banach setting, which yield significant challenges.
+Recently, Blumenthal and Young \cite{Young17} overcame this difficulty and proved the equivalence of SRB measure and invariant measures satisfying Pesin's entropy formula for a certain mapping on Banach spaces.
+For more information on SRB measures for infinite dimensional dynamical systems, see \cite{Lian16, Lian17}.

-The main topic in this paper concerns the relations between SRB measures and the invariant measures satisfying the Pesin's entropy formula in random dynamical systems on Banach space.
-The main difficulty in this topic is the discussion of measurability and, the random dynamical systems are more non-uniformly than certain mapping cases.
-For example, the attractor is random and the continuity of certain Oseledets is not uniformly under the different mappings.
+This paper focuses on the relationship between SRB measures and invariant measures satisfying Pesin's entropy formula in random dynamical systems on a Banach space.
+There are some new questions should be addressed in our case.
+Firstly, because attractors are random and we only have weak measurability conditions, we need to revisit the measurability of certain mappings and sets.
+Secondly, since the random maps are not assume to be diffeomorphisms, many problems cannot be dealt with using backward iterations.
+This leads to regularity issues such as the continuity of the unstable subspaces $E^u$ are not uniform under the random mappings.

-This paper is organized as follows: In Section \ref{SEC:1}, we state the main setting and the main results, also introduce some notations roughly.
-In Section \ref{SEC:3}, we build the technical tools called Lyapunov norms and prove the continuity of certain Oseledets.
-In Section \ref{SEC:4}, we discussed some properties of nonuniformly hyperbolic theory.
-In Section \ref{SEC:5}, we give the proof of the main theorem.
+The paper is organized as follows: Section \ref{SEC:1} presents the settings and the statements of the main results and introduces some notations.
+Section \ref{SEC:3} introduces the technical tools called Lyapunov norms and demonstrates the continuity of certain Oseledets splittings.
+Section \ref{SEC:4} discusses some properties of non-uniform hyperbolic theory, while Section \ref{SEC:5} presents the proof of the main results.